Wayne Robbins: Biography

 Wayne Robbins was born in Pawnee/Stillwater, Oklahoma to Charles L. Robbins and Clara Pauline Robbins née Brooks on July 22, 1914.
 The family moved from Stillwater to Sunnyside, Washington in March 1919.
 He graduated (valedictorian) from Washington High School in May 1932.
 He was something of a polymath, showing ability in music, sculpture, painting, and writing.

 During the Depression, he painted signs and posters with his brother Francis, first in Sunnyside, then in Yakima, Washington.
 He married Margaret Elizabeth Marlin on July 16, 1936 in Prosser, Washington, bearing a son and daughter.

 In late 1930s, he became a successful freelance writer for pulp magazines.
 Popular Publications was one of the more attractive pulp publishers to work with since they offered at least a penny or more per word accepted.

-During World War II, Wayne Robbins wrote speeches and propaganda for the United States Department of Agriculture at Bozeman, Montana and Pullman, Washington.
-When his brother Francis returned from the North African Campaign of World War II to Spokane, Washington in 1943, Wayne Robbins shortly relocated there himself.
+During World War II, Robbins wrote speeches and propaganda for the United States Department of Agriculture at Bozeman, Montana and Pullman, Washington.
+When his brother Francis returned from the North African Campaign of World War II to Spokane, Washington in 1943, he shortly relocated there himself.
 He found employment with the Naval Supply Depot near Spokane where he painted signs.
 He and Francis pooled their resources to buy a house in Spokane.
 When the war ended, Wayne and a partner, Vic B. Linden, opened a sign painting shop in Spokane called Post Street Signs.
 The business was sold about 1951 and the family relocated to Ephrata, Washington where he worked in a neon sign shop.
 In the spring of 1952 the family returned to their home in Spokane (which had been rented out).
 He found employment at Valley Neon Company in Spokane Valley where he worked until shortly before his death.
 He was a member of the Sign and Pictorial Artists' Union.

-The death of his brother Francis in 1949 was a great shock to him, and may have contributed to his own death in 1958, following a three-month illness.
+The death of Robbins' brother Francis in 1949 was a great shock to him and may have contributed to his own death in 1958, following a three-month illness.
 He is buried at Riverside Memorial Park Cemetery in Spokane, Washington.
-His grave remains unmarked (grave #14-22N-16E Geranium).